makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 ### Motivation: The Problem

-As MakerDAO and its Core Unit grows, the need of connecting with IT professionals in the Blockchain becomes a critical matter that requires both urgent attention and a long term strategy.
+As MakerDAO and its Core Unit grows, the need of connecting with IT professionals in the Blockchain industry becomes a critical matter that requires both urgent attention and a long term strategy.

-Until now, Core Units have been growing by employing their own resources and personal network, but this strategy is limited as MakerDAO scales up.
+Until now, Core Units have been growing by employing their own resources and personal network to find required talent, but this strategy is limited as MakerDAO scales up.

 By observing the upcoming challenges for Maker in growth and adoption, and the struggle for finding talent within such a small niche, the lack of a recruitment strategy can compromise the success of MakerDAO.